Simaima Paongo

 Advice for other students

-Simaima – who received an AUT Postgraduate Scholarship and expects to complete her master’s degree later this year – has some great advice for other postgraduate students.
+Simaima – who received an AUT Postgraduate Scholarship to support her throughout her master’s degree – has some great advice for other postgraduate students.

 You need to balance study with your other commitments, she adds.